 Coyotes And Rabies

-At this time, there are more cases of rabid cows than rabid coyotes in Oklahoma.
+At this time, Rabies Surveillance Data shows there are more cases of rabid cows than rabid coyotes in Oklahoma.
 Coyotes are not considered major rabies carriers; in fact, they represent less than 1% of all documented rabies incidents in wild animals for over the past two decades in Oklahoma.
-According to an Oklahoma Rabies Surveillance Research study, more house cats, dogs, horses and cows have been rabid than coyotes.
+According to an Oklahoma Study, more house cats, dogs, horses and cows have been rabid than coyotes.